 The City currently follows this policy.
 The Finance Department most recently issued a competitive solicitation for its contract for auditing services in 2019 for 2019-2023.
+The City will put this contract out to bid for 2024.

 Pension Funding

 The City will follow a policy of striving towards full funding of the City of Longmont defined benefit retirement plans, which include the Regular City Employees Retirement Plan, Police Pension Plan and Fire Pension Plan.